Skip to main content

 JWT Authentication

-from definable.auth import JWTAuth
+from definable.agent.auth import JWTAuth

 agent.auth = JWTAuth(secret="your-secret-key")